-What Is GAAP For Nonprofits?
+What Is GAAP for Nonprofits?

 Unless required in your organization’s bylaws, you may not be legally required to prepare financial statements that comply with GAAP.
-However, the down side to disregarding GAAP guidelines is that it can cause unnecessary challenges.
+However, the downside to disregarding GAAP guidelines is it can cause unnecessary challenges.
 For instance, if you’re trying to have your financial statements audited by a CPA, you’ll need GAAP-compliant financial statements.
 There is more flexibility in financial reporting when you’re reporting to internal users, like your board members or employees.

 Remember, it’s vitally important to understand who is using your financial statements and what their purpose is in using them.
 This will help in your selection of financial reporting methodology.
-Just remember that if choosing to prepare internal-only documents that diverge from GAAP compliance, this may cause unnecessary confusion when preparing documents meant for external use.
+Just remember that if you are choosing to prepare internal-only documents that diverge from GAAP compliance, this may cause unnecessary confusion when preparing documents meant for external use.

 Who Decides What GAAP Is?

 FASB, or the Financial Accounting Standards Board (FASB), is a nonprofit organization that establishes GAAP procedures.
-The Securities and Exchange Commission recognizes the FASB as the designated accounting standard setter.
+The Securities and Exchange Commission (SEC) recognizes the FASB as the designated accounting standard setter.

-According to FASB’s website, “The FASB Concepts Statements are intended to serve the public interest by setting the objectives, qualitative characteristics, and other concepts that guide selection of economic phenomena to be recognized and measured for financial reporting and their display in financial statements or related means of communicating information to those who are interested.”
+According to FASB’s website, “The FASB Concepts Statements are intended to serve the public interest by setting the objectives, qualitative characteristics, and other concepts that guide the selection of economic phenomena to be recognized and measured for financial reporting and their display in financial statements or related means of communicating information to those who are interested.”

 Most organizations in the U.S. consider FASB standards as authoritative, and as mentioned earlier, many third-party organizations may require an organization to submit financial statements that comply with GAAP.
 This is why following GAAP is so important in many cases.

-Are There Resources Available For Nonprofit GAAP Guidelines?
+Are There Resources Available for Nonprofit GAAP Guidelines?

-Bonus: Accounting Software As An Effective Support System
+Bonus: Accounting Software as an Effective Support System